-Pursuant to the ownership policy for executive officers adopted by the Board, each executive, including NEOs, shall own a number of shares having a total market value of at least one time his or her annual base salary.
+Pursuant to the ownership policy for executive officers adopted by the Board, the Chief Executive Officer shall own a number of shares having a total market value of at least two times his annual base salary; the Chief Financial Officer and the President and Chief Operating Officer of the Company shall own a total market value of at least 1.5 times their annual base salary; and all other executives, including NEOs, shall own a total market value of at least one time the executive's annual base salary.
 Each executive is required to comply with this policy within five years following his or her appointment as an executive officer of the Company.

-Management guidelines relating to achievement of intermediate thresholds, specify that executives may not exercise options for Common Shares, unless the Common Shares received as a result of the exercise of the options are retained for the purposes of meeting the intermediate thresholds.
+Management guidelines relating to achievement of intermediate thresholds specify that executives may not exercise options for Common Shares unless the Common Shares received as a result of the exercise of the options are retained for the purposes of meeting the intermediate thresholds.